VarunBabbar/SPLIT-ICML/resplit/README.md

  - Special Case: When set to empty string, no snapshots are stored.
  - Default: Empty string

----
-# Example

-Example code to run TreeFARMS with threshold guessing, lower bound guessing, and depth limit.
-The example python file is available in [treefarms/example.py](/treefarms/example.py).
-A tutorial ipython notebook is available in [treefarms/tutorial.ipynb](/treefarms/tutorial.ipynb).

----

 # Structure

 This repository contains the following directories and files: